Styling

 Platform style props let you style a child based on the platform the app is

 running on.
-This can be one of ios
+This can be one of ios, android, web, or native (iOS and

 Android).